Shana, are you ready for the Quiz?

 etc.

 So….
-I don’t know what to play!
-How do you pick just one song out of hundreds?
-Well, here we go with one of Motown’s signature songs, reaching all the way to #11 on the Pop Chart, The Four Tops with, “Baby I Need Your Loving”.
+I don’t know which one to play!
+How do you pick just one song out of all the hits they wrote, arranged and produced?
+Well, here we go with one of Motown’s signature songs.
+The Four Tops with, “Baby I Need Your Loving”.
 I went crazy for this song!!!!

 Just google him!
 Rolling Stone Magazine ranked him #1 in their award for the “50 Greatest Bassists of All Time”!